 - Are dedicated to improving and advancing public health

-- Can apply knowledge to develop public health strategies and implement them in practice
+- Are keen to develop academic skills to underpin public health strategies and implement them in practice.

 As this course is multi-professional, progressive and reflects local, national and international agendas, it attracts students from a variety of professional and organisational backgrounds who are at different stages in their career and individual development.
 Previous students have come from backgrounds such as doctors, teachers, nurses, midwives and community public health workers.